Frequent Heartburn: Finding the Summertime Solution for You

 2. Find the heartburn medicine that’s right for you

-• If you are still suffering from heartburn two or more days a week, this is considered “frequent heartburn,” which may require a different treatment approach for relief.[2]
-Many of my patients experiencing frequent heartburn often seek relief in the OTC aisle of the drug store—specifically to look for OTC proton pump inhibitors (PPIs), which help relieve heartburn symptoms by blocking special “pumps” that produce acid.
+- If you are still suffering from heartburn two or more days a week, this is considered “frequent heartburn,” which may require a different treatment approach for relief.[2]
+Many of my patients experiencing frequent heartburn often seek relief in the OTC aisle of the drug store—specifically to look for OTC proton pump inhibitors (PPIs), which helps to relieve heartburn symptoms by blocking special “pumps” that produce acid.

 PPIs come in both Rx and OTC form, and OTC PPIs are the only OTC medicine indicated to treat symptoms of frequent heartburn.
 You might recognize them by their brand names, such as Nexium®24HR, Prevacid®24HR, Prilosec OTC®, Zegrid OTC®, or store brands of generics such as omeprazole, lansoprazole or esomeprazole.
 PPIs work by decreasing the amount of acid in your stomach.